Northern Kelp Crab (Pugettia producta)

 Northern kelp crab (photo credit: Biodiversity of the Central Coast)

-Description: The Northern kelp crabs color ranges from yellow to red, mostly settling around dark brown or olive green.
-Its carapace has a smooth appearance and can grow up to 9 cm wide.
+Description: The Northern kelp crab or Shield-backed crab can come in color ranges from yellow to red, mostly settling around dark brown or olive green.
+Its carapace has a smooth appearance and can grow up to 9 cm wide in males and 8 cm wide in females.
 It has long legs that end in sharp points that are used to cling to surfaces.
 Their claws also have blue ends with red tips.

 Habitat: Found in intertidal zones from southern Alaska to northern Mexico.
 Northern Kelp Crabs tend to find their home along pilings, tide pools and hidden deep within kelp beds.